Will the ModMic magnets or adhesives damage my headphones?

 What is your warranty policy?

 ModMic & Antlion Products: You can return or exchange your ModMic for a different model within the first 30 days, assuming you haven’t abused it.
-We offer a 1 year warranty (2 years in the EU) should the ModMic fail in any way.
+We offer a 2 year warranty should the ModMic fail due to defect during regular use.
 See here for the fine print and details.

 Other Products: We offer a 30 day return policy.
 After 30 days you must contact the manufacturer for warranty actions.